Skip to main content

 Verifying a DEB for older Ubuntu versions

-1. Import our public key into your key ring using gpg --import pubkey.gpg
+1. Import our public key using gpg --import pubkey.gpg

 A sample verify session would look like below